Ruby looked at her curiously. "What are they like?"

 - The Call of Cthulhu supplement Terror Australis has statistics for quite a few mythological Australian monsters, including the yowie and bunyip (but alas, no mention of drop bears).

 - d20 Modern features drop bears in its Menace Manual.

-- In Werewolf: The Apocalypse, the Bunyip were a werewolf tribe that went extinct in the 1920's along with the thylacine.
+- In Werewolf: The Apocalypse, a werewolf tribe that managed to make it to Australia and mated with the local thylacine called itself the Bunyip.
+They went extinct in the 1920s along with the thylacine.
 The other werewolves helped things along as well, which remains a sore point.

 - In the early 2000s, the (then) British chocolate company Cadburys had a hollow chocolate treat called a "Yowie", each of which contained a small "collectible" plastic model of an antipodean animal.
 Yaoi Fangirls gave them out at anime conventions down under.

 - One character in The Adventures Of Down Under Dan mentions trying out his animal translator on a "hairy-nosed, duck-billed kangawallafox".
 One could be forgiven for assuming this is something the developers made up, given how utterly ridiculous everything else in this game is.

 - Chrono Cross featured a boss fight with a Bunyip.
 It started the fight as a fire-elemental, vaguely salamander-like thing.
 Then it opened its mouth... and kept opening its mouth... and a giant cyclopean shadow monster grew out of its body.

 - In Escape Velocity: Nova, the player will sometimes fall victim to "Drop Bear" attacks on Auroran worlds, but they stop happening once far enough into the plot to set an Event Flag.
 Drop Bear Repellent, however, is Schmuck Bait.